antonbolychev/acm2025-wasserschwein-acrobot/README.md

 ## 🔍 Mathematical Details

-For a deeper understanding of the mathematical derivations, please refer to the [README-derivation-energy-based.md](https://github.com/antonbolychev/acm2025-wasserschwein-acrobot/blob/master/README-derivation-energy-based.md), which includes:
+For a deeper understanding of the mathematical derivations, please refer to the [README-derivation-energy-based.md](https://github.com/antonbolychev/wasserschwein-acrobot/blob/adaptive_control/README-derivation-adaptive.md), which includes:

-- Detailed derivation of the energy-based control law
+- Detailed derivation of the adaptive control law
 - Stability analysis using Lyapunov theory
 - Solvability conditions
 - Controller switching strategy